isaacdarcilla/booking-system/README.md

 Before you proceed to installation, make sure you have installed `XAMPP` first and import the database in `phpmyadmin`.

+PLEASE STAR ⭐ IF YOU THINK THIS IS HELPFUL.

 ## ✨ Installation

 * `git clone https://github.com/isaacdarcilla/booking-system.git` - clone the repository